-Deciding whether to replace your good old fashioned key and lock with one that is virtually keyless, a.k.a. a smart lock, is a big decision to make.
+Deciding whether to replace your good old fashioned, traditional key and lock with one that is virtually keyless, a.k.a. a smart lock, is a big decision to make.
 They do more than solely allow you and your family in and out of the home without a key.
 Essentially, having a smart door lock gives you control, safety and flexibility.
 A keyless entry's benefits include checking if your door is locked from the comfort of your couch.
 Providing access to your home to the family at the touch of a button, from anywhere in the world.
 It means you can receive notifications and never have to worry about losing keys again.

 With so many in the market, here’s a way to help you with your decision.

 The smart lock that you pick needs to communicate seamlessly with you and (optionally with) your home.
 There are countless protocols that you can look at, you can isolate the lock with Bluetooth or add them to a new or existing ecosystem such as Z-Wave or HomeKit.
 The other protocol not covered here is Zigbee.